 I have here a huge list of various types of non-verbal communication.
 Whilst my website is largely about verbal communication in couple relationships, it would be incomplete without a page on the non-verbal stuff.

-Nonverbal communication is most often linked though with talking and more importantly - listening.
-Your listening skills - and therefore your responding skills - will hugely improve, if you support listening with observing someone's body language/nonverbal communication.
-Everyone around you will benefit and it is particularly helpful in your relationship with your boy/girlfriend, partner or spouse.
+Nonverbal communication is most often linked with talking and more importantly - listening.
+Your listening skills - and therefore your responding skills - will hugely improve, if you supplement listening with observing someone's body language and other non-verbal communication.

 You could argue that the following sign languages are technically a verbal way of communicating.
 Although there are no sounds, the languages are made up of a combination of words, expressions and often 'mouthing' words or meanings, as well as gestures.